 - No deus ex machina (your villain doesn’t get away with it either)

 - Your villain is a person too.
 He must follow the same worldbuilding rules.

-The second wave must have something to distinguish it from the first.
+The second attack must have something to distinguish it from the first.

 Emmet attempts to teach Lord Business that he is the special too